Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

 To fully amortize the training costs and make these models attractive for widespread applications, transferability not only in size but also between different systems would be desirable.
 One way to approach this is conditional training on atom types or external parameters.~\cite{falkner2023conditioning,schebek2024efficient,Moqvist2024} Another idea is to train a general model and guide the generation of samples with specific properties during inference.~\cite{bao2023equivariantenergyguidedsdeinverse,Weiss2023guided} Here, energy-based training has the advantage that samples under any condition can be evaluated whereas data-based training requires to have samples available over the full range of conditioning parameters.

 It is also worth noting that, when comparing FEAT with deterministic mappings such as CNFs and coupling flows, the quality of the learned transport is not directly reflected by the ESS, as the importance sampling of the two approaches is performed in fundamentally different spaces.
 Deterministic mappings operate in the target (marginal) space, whereas FEAT performs importance sampling over the path space of the underlying stochastic differential equation.
 As a result, even for comparable transport quality, FEAT typically yields a lower ESS than CNFs or discrete coupling flows due to the data processing inequality, leading to higher estimator variance.
-In contrast, although CNFs often achieve higher ESS, this comes at the cost of increased computational overhead from evaluating the divergence term in the instantaneous change-of-variables formula, as well as a bias introduced by time discretization of the ODE and approximation of the Jacobian trace using Hutchinson's approximation.
-In fact, these errors can also bias the estimate of the ESS itself.
-This can, for example, be seen for the FCC LJ system with $N=256$, where CNF exhibit worse free energy estimates than FEAT despite higher ESS.
+In contrast, although CNFs often achieve higher ESS, this comes at the cost of increased computational overhead from evaluating the divergence term in the instantaneous change-of-variables formula and requires a careful evaluation of the bias introduced by time discretization of the ODE and approximation of the Jacobian trace using Hutchinson's approximation.
 We provide a more detailed discussion of the trade-offs between variance, bias, and computational cost for FEAT and CNF in the SI.

 While discrete and continuous models both have their advantages and disadvantages, the generally higher expressiveness of continuous architectures is likely to become important for more complex condensed phase systems, such as liquids or amorphous phases.
 Improving their performance during inference for large-scale systems will thus be a crucial step in their applicability.